jcafferata/sports-goods-shop/README.md

 I have tried to do my best.
 Focusing on those points that I usually take into account: Order, Simplicity, Styles and Reusable code.\
 Use only CSS to complete the entire project.\
 Mock some posts in json files for practicality of testing.\
 I added a couple of tests to show usage.
-I preferred to dedicate my time to other things in this challenge.
+I preferred to dedicate my time to other things in this challenge.\
+I added a HOME page to show better the navigation of the navbar.